AICoE/workshop-intern-bootcamp-git/5-pr.md

   hint: See the 'Note about fast-forwards' in 'git push --help' for details.
   ```

-- As we made changes and rebased with upstream master, the origin git history has changed in local, but the git history of origin in remote is falling disturb.
+- As we made changes and rebased with upstream main, the origin git history has changed in local, but the git history of origin in remote is falling disturb.
 Hence a force push is required.<br>
   `git push -f origin feature`

 - Check back the PR you have raised: ![git branch console](/images/fix-conflicts.png)